lacework/terraform-provisioning/aws/README.md

 ![](img/cloudtrail_enable_sns_delivery_notifications.gif)

-### Integrate Existing CloudTrail With SNS Delivey Enabled with Lacework
+### Integrate Existing CloudTrail With SNS Delivery Enabled with Lacework
 This example uses an existing CloudTrail, S3 bucket, and SNS topic passed as inputs to the module.
 The example creates the SQS queue and IAM Role for Lacework, and then configures both integrations with Lacework.
 ```hcl
 provider "aws" {}